pouchdb-community/pouchdb-authentication/README.md

 brew install couchdb         # mac
 ```

-Or, get yourself a hosted one at Cloudant, IrisCouch, etc. It works the same.
+Or, get yourself a hosted one at [IrisCouch](http://iriscouch.com/).
+It works the same.

-Set up CORS so that PouchDB can access your CouchDB from any URL, even if it has a different domain:
+Next, set up CORS so that PouchDB can access your CouchDB from any URL:

     HOST=http://localhost:5984 # or whatever you got